Skip to Content

 Rendering of how the crash occurred, from the MAIT report.

-The MAIT report also includes a screenshot of video from the truck's dash camera that shows a view of Christensen from over the vehicle's hood, shortly before the driver struck him.
+The MAIT report also includes a screenshot of video from the truck's dash camera that shows a view from over the vehicle's hood of Christensen riding his bike, just before the driver struck him.
 It's a haunting image, which Streetsblog has chosen not to include here.
 Text on the screenshot indicates that the motorist was doing 54 mph, under the 55 limit.
 It also shows the cyclist was riding as far to the right of the road as possible, in keeping with the law.

 Streetsblog also obtained a 51-page document containing MAIT notes on the case.
 It includes material about "interviews of drivers, occupants, and witnesses."